gccloudone/artifacts-artefacts/docs/artifactory-standards.md

 # Artifactory Standards

-Standards for the management of Artifactory.
+Standards for the management of the [GC Secure Artifacts](https://artifacts-artefacts.devops.cloud-nuage.canada.ca/) Artifactory instance.

 ## Background